 OK, enough from me – have a great weekend.
 I’m off to Wales for a week with my good lady – will post again when I get back.

 Web editor, cocktail lover, former computer programmer, long time blogger about Stuff and Things (including booze) and hat fan.
-Billy accidentally got a job at TWE in the spring of 2011, leaving behind the world of finance (good timing) to learn all about booze and do the bits of Tim's job that he doesn't want to.
+Billy accidentally got a job at TWE in the spring of 2011, leaving behind the world of finance (good timing) to learn all about booze and occasionally write about it.